Half The Sky Foundation

 Jenny and Richard Bowen adopted a toddler from an orphanage in China in 1997.
 Their daughter, Maya, had many of the sad effects of institutionalization.
 At almost age two, she could not walk, she had no language and she was emotionally shutdown.
 With Jenny’s constant nurturing and care, in a year, Maya was interacting like a normal child.
 To Jenny, this transformation was “a miracle that made perfect sense.”
 Jenny made a commitment to try to bring nurturing care to the thousands of Chinese orphans who remain in institutions, and so started HTS in 1998.

-- Jenny’s upcoming memoir, Wish You Happy Forever: What China’s Orphans Taught Me About Moving Mountains, will be released March 11, 2014.
-It will be published in partnership with the Skoll Foundation and Harper One.
+- Jenny’s memoir, Wish You Happy Forever: What China’s Orphans Taught Me About Moving Mountains, was released March 11, 2014, in partnership with the Skoll Foundation and Harper One.

 - They have trained 22,174 caregivers.